What to Know About a Right of First Refusal Clause in Real Estate Sales

 - What is the proposed closing date?

 - How long will the buyer have to respond should you get another offer from a different party.

-- If the buyer does not have their home currently on the market how long will you give them.
+- If the client does not have their home currently on the market, how long will you give them?
 This should be a short time frame – no longer than a week.

 Be Careful With Contingency Offers

 It should be noted – there are not many situations where a Realtor should advise you to accept a contingency offer like the one above.

 Unless you are having lots of trouble selling the home – like if it is severely damaged, needs extensive work done, or has become highly undesirable for some other reason – it is usually better to just wait for a serious buyer that is in the position to purchase your home on time.

 Waiting around for someone who is buying a home before selling their current property puts you in a bad position.
 You know how hard it is to sell a home now, from personal experience, and the person who made the offer on your home may run into the same problems.